artisticat1/obsidian-latex-suite/DOCS.md

 - Use the `r` option to create a regex snippet.
 - In the `trigger`, surround an expression with brackets `()` to create a capturing group.
 - Inside the `replacement` string, strings of the form `[[X]]` will be replaced by matches in increasing order of X, starting from 0.
-- Some characters, such as `\`, `+`, and `.`, are special characters in regex.
-If you want to use these literally, remember to escape them by inserting two backslashes (`\\`) before them!
-  - (One backslash to escape the special character, and another to escape that backlash)

 > ❗ **Warnings**
 > - Some characters, such as `\`, `+`, and `.`, are special characters in regex.
 If you want to use these literally, remember to escape them by inserting two backslashes (`\\`) before them!